 Amazon Athena works on top of the S3 data set only, therefore duplication is only possible if the S3 data sets contain duplicate values.
 Primary Keys in Athena are informational only and are not mandatory.

-Amazon Athena supports a good number of number formats like CSV, JSON (both simple and nested), Columnar Storage like ORC, and Parquet Format.
+Amazon Athena supports a good number of number formats like CSV, JSON (both simple and nested), Redshift Columnar Storage, like you see in Redshift, ORC, and Parquet Format.
 It supports all compressed formats, except LZO, for which can use Snappy instead.
 On the other hand, Redshift supports JSON (simple, nested), CSV, TSV, and Apache logs.

 Amazon Athena supports complex data types like arrays, maps, and structs.
 Redshift does not support complex data types like arrays and Object Identifier Types.
 For more information on Redshift data types, click here.